lwndhrst/awesome/README.md

-# Personal Configuration for AwesomeWM
+# Personal Config for AwesomeWM